What we do

 -

 Great ideas don't implement themselves.
-I work alongside policymakers, funders, and nonprofits to do the tough, unglamorous work needed to turn a decision, plan, or policy into real results.
-Work can include diagnosing implementation barriers, developing practical implementation tools, or just rolling up my sleeves and helping your team execute.
+We work alongside policymakers, funders, and nonprofits to do the tough, unglamorous work needed to turn a decision, plan, or policy into real results.
+This can look like…

-For example: Working with a state agency to figure out why eligible families aren’t being connected to the services they need — uncovering and solving for the specific implementation barriers, like gaps in workflows, staff training, and data systems. -
+For example: Working with a state agency to figure out why eligible families aren’t being connected to the services they need — uncovering and solving for the specific implementation barriers, like gaps in workflows, staff training, and data systems.

 Funders and grantees pour enormous effort into designing grants and contracts.
 But, once the ink is dry, it's often hard to know whether progress is even being made.
-I help build light-touch, high-frequency data tools that help teams learn and course-correct in real time — rather than waiting for a final evaluation to find out what went wrong.
+We build light-touch, high-frequency data tools that help teams learn and course-correct in real time — rather than waiting for a final evaluation to find out what went wrong.

 For example: Building a referral tracker so that a funder could see near real-time data on how many families were signing up for services — and facilitating regular funder-grantee meetings to make sense of the data and adjust their approach as they went.